 Daily recommended intake for sodium is 1,500mg/day.
 If you get more than that the body will hold extra water.
 Half a cup of cottage cheese has 500mg of sodium, Pizza Hut Personal Pan pepperoni pizza 1,500mg, 2 slices of bacon 750mg, and 1 tbsp of Creole mustard has 500mg.
 Be on the lookout as sodium easily adds up, and with it the water in your legs.

-Ok, here are water purging quickies
+Ok, here are water purging quickies for swollen legs

-If you remove sugar, starch, and salt you are already half way to a slim body and ankles instead of cankles.
+If you remove sugar, starch, and salt you are already half way to a slim body and thin ankles instead of swollen cankles.
 The other part of the success lies in the addition of foods that will help you with mineral balance and speeding up water removal.
 There are seven special foods that do just that .
 I’ve put them in a separate chart that you can print and post on your fridge.
 The chart also contains two special juice recipes that help in the fight against swollen legs.

 Now you are ready to put on that dress, party without swollen legs and feel light on your feet.
 And if you like this state of lightness enough you may tell your friends that you have a party every day, so you can have an excuse to eat better and look gorgeous every day.